 Are they just trying to escape from an abuser?
 From a whole cult of abusers?

 Is someone at home keeping them locked in with violence or threats?
-(This can happen to and by men as well as women.)
+(This can happen to men as well as women.)
 Is someone bullying or stalking them?
 Did someone hack in to their social media or target them for harassment?

 The first task is to know how safe this person is when they go home tonight for dinner and a night’s sleep, and when they wake up tomorrow.
 And if they don’t have dinner or a place to sleep, again this is a crisis that needs extra help.